 1. Don’t Be Afraid to Fail

-In Scott Berkun’s book, “Confessions of a Public Speaker“, he talks about letting go of perfection:
+In Scott Berkun’s book, “Confessions of a Public Speaker,” he talks about letting go of perfection:

 “If a disaster happens, something explodes or I trip and fall, I’ll have more attention from the audience than I probably had 30 seconds before.
 And if I don’t care that much about my disaster, I can use the attention I’ve earned to do something good with it – whatever I say next, they are sure to remember… If you’d like to be good at something, the first thing to go out the window is the notion of perfection.”

 I can’t tell you how many times I’ve said the wrong thing, misspelled something on a report, or in one case, set incorrect timings on my SearchLove presentation.
 Whoops!

 Don’t expect perfection.
-Know that those around you don’t expect perfection either.
+Know that those around you don’t expect perfection, either.

 Perhaps someone else can help – but if not, we simply say we’ll get back to them ASAP.

 As Berkun noted, the key is to keep going and don’t let that fear of failure get in the way of being good.

 2. Practice.
 Practice.
 Practice.

-I was walking the hallways of MozCon this past July and I came across Wil Reynolds, headphones in, pacing the hallway, as animated as ever.
+I remember walking the hallways of MozCon (back when we could do such things in person) and coming across Wil Reynolds, headphones in, pacing the hallway, as animated as ever.

-Now, if you’ve ever seen him speak, you know he is one of the best out there.
+If you’ve ever seen him speak, you know he is one of the best out there.
 What does that tell us?

 Whether you are giving a presentation in a conference room or a conference center, take the time to get it right.

-Now, there are people out there who will tell you there’s such a thing as too much practice, and I don’t disagree (this is actually a pretty good article).
-That being said, knowing your material is never a bad thing.
+Now, there are people out there who will tell you there’s such a thing as too much practice, and I don’t disagree (this is actually a pretty good article on that).

+Want to take practice to the next level?
 Here are a few other ways to make the most of your practice sessions: